ChrystianOrren/EventNexus/README.md

-Open Report.pdf tp view all details about the project.
+Open Report.pdf to view all details about the project.